 Surecolor F170 is the Epson entry into the desktop-friendly Sublimation printer’s world.
 Epson floats it out in the market in 2020, though, but its way into the sublimation scene actually dates back to Oct.
 23, 2019, when the company launched SureColor F570, but due to its incompetence, it was instantly discontinued.

-Though it works the same as the F570 being coming with the same inks and printing features.
+Though it works the same as the F570 coming with the same inks and printing features.
 Inside the printer runs the Epson’s genuine dye sub ink in four cartridges–magenta, black, cyan, and yellow.
 Unlike the inkjet series, you can’t have satisfactory results with other inks in this printer.

 The printer has a compact size though, with 10 lbs of weight and dimensions of 13.7″ x 13.7″ x 7.4″.
 It still has considerable paper storage and media size support.
 You can feed papers, and further add a bypass tray to increase the storage.
 Plus, you can use sublimation paper of up to 19.8″ width with it at a length of 14.8”.
-To our experience, it has been innovative, though, from its previous models of inkjet printers.
+In our experience, it has been innovative, though, from its previous models of inkjet printers.

 Also, there’s the Epson app that you can connect your printer with, and everything becomes a piece of cake after that.
 Well, did we mention how easy its connectivity is?
 It accepts Wi-Fi, ethernet, and any smart device you own to get it set up, share the design, and keep up the settings and maintenance.